 There is nothing scary about an October walk through the prairies at Kankakee Sands . . . until you look down at your pants.
 Gasping in shock and horror, you realize that your pants are covered in seeds!

-I admit, it is a bit of a nightmare to find your clothing littered with a variety of seeds.
-And not just any seeds, but seeds which are extremely difficult to remove.
+I admit it is a bit of a nightmare to find your clothing littered with a variety of seeds.
+And not just any seeds, but seeds that are extremely difficult to remove.
 As I write this article, a large pile of clothing sits beside my desk, clothing that is loaded with seeds and is waiting to be freed of nature’s adornments.
-Currently on the very shirt that I am wearing are the seeds of sticktights, rice cut grass, and swamp agrimony.
-Interestingly, all of these species are native to Newton County and oddly enough, we plant them intentionally into our prairie restorations.
+Currently, on the very shirt that I am wearing are the seeds of sticktights, rice cut grass, and swamp agrimony.
+Interestingly, all of these species are native to Newton County, and oddly enough, we plant them intentionally into our prairie restorations.

-Sticktights are a wonderful food source to so many.
-Bumblebees nectar at the flowers; the larva of several moth and butterflies such as the eastern tail blue and grey hairstreak feed on the foliage; deer, quail, turkey, rabbits and mice eat the seeds.
+Sticktights are a wonderful food source for so many.
+Bumblebees nectar at the flowers; the larva of several moths and butterflies such as the eastern tail blue and grey hairstreak feed on the foliage; deer, quail, turkey, rabbits, and mice eat the seeds.

 Seeds attach themselves to clothing and fur in a brilliant, effortless way in order to be transported to new locations where they can grow.
 Unfortunately for us humans, we have not yet found a brilliant, effortless way of removing the seeds from our clothing.
 Until we do, I’ll keep picking the seeds off, one by one, as I think about the many benefits of these clever plant species.